 Limit tastings to 1-2 family-friendly wineries per day.
 Choose places with grounds, gardens, or activities.
 One adult can taste while the other supervises kids.
 Many wineries offer grape juice for children.
 Keep visits short and have snacks ready.

-Should we stay in a hotel or vacation rental?
+Should we stay in a hotel or vacation rental with kids?

 Vacation rentals work dramatically better for families.
 Private pools, full kitchens, multiple bedrooms, and outdoor space transform the experience.
 Hotels limit flexibility and space.
-See our vacation rentals for family-appropriate options.
+Properties with pools are especially popular with families visiting Napa Valley with kids.

 Ready to plan your family wine country adventure?
-Browse our vacation rentals to find properties perfect for your crew.
-Questions about family-friendly options?
-Contact us for personalized recommendations.
+Browse our vacation rentals to find properties perfect for your crew, or explore homes with pools that kids will love.
+Have questions about which property is best for your family?
+Contact us for personalized recommendations, or let our concierge team help you plan the perfect kid-friendly Napa Valley itinerary.

 Related reading: